Choosing an Apiary Location

 Hive Orientation and Placement

 The entrance of the hive ideally should face somewhere between south and east.
-The advantage to an east-facing entrance is earlier foraging flights, and a southfacing entrance promotes longer foraging periods in the cooler months.
-Hives can be placed directly in the sun (see Sun Exposure below) or along a tree line, but it is not recommended to place them in wooded areas.
+The advantage to an east-facing entrance is earlier foraging flights, and a south-facing entrance promotes longer foraging periods in the cooler months.
+Hives can be placed directly in the sun (see Sun Exposure on the following page) or along a tree line, but it is not recommended to place them in wooded areas.
 Wild colonies prefer to inhabit tree holes in wooded areas, but the high elevation offers protection from many pests.
 In managed colonies, which are kept low to the ground, understory locations encourage invasions from small hive beetles and ants (particularly Argentine ants in the Southeast).
 A line of trees or shrubs, or even a building, on the north side of the hives is ideal, as this provides a wind break in the winter months and reduces colony loss due to chilling.

 The degree of sun exposure hives can handle in the South is debatable.
 Some management protocols for small hive beetles and Varroa mites suggest that it is best to place colonies in full sun at all times.
 Scientific studies have shown that the growth of these pests is retarded by the hot and dry conditions of fully exposed apiaries.
 However, there is no doubt that full sun exposure can be very challenging for honey bees during the hottest months of our humid Mississippi summers.
 Since evaporative cooling is more difficult in high humidity, colonies will need to work much harder to cool their hives, and there will be a greater tendency of worker bees to vacate the inside of the hive to help cool the nest.
 The bees will beard on the outside of the hive, which can make them more vulnerable to insecticide drift (for example, from mosquito control sprays at night).
 The stressors from full sun exposure may also reduce honey production in your bees.
 Ultimately, each beekeeper will need to decide on which is more stressful for their bees—having to work harder to cool the nest or having to deal with increased pest pressure.